gzmatte/Mini-Shell/README.md

-##That's it, installs a Open-Shell with a sexy minimal-ui experience.
+## That's it, installs Open-Shell with a sexy minimal-ui experience.

 Focused in Performance.